kazuto1011/dusty-gan/README.md

                         └── <TENSORBOARD FILES> # logged losses, scores, and images
 ```

-To monitor losses, scores and images, run the following command to launch TensorBoard.
+To monitor losses, scores, and images, run the following command to launch TensorBoard.

 ```sh
 $ tensorboard --logdir outputs/logs